ni/nimble/packages/nimble-components/src/button/specs/button-visual-states.md

 These limitations will be included in the description of `appearance-variant`, and if their values are selected, the button will change to the `default` value for `appearance-variant`.

 The current `appearance-variant` attribute will be used to hold these new states, as its previous implementation purpose is no longer used.
+Previously existing instances of `primary` buttons using this attribute will automatically use the new `primary` button styling with no modifications required.

 Only the `nimble-button` and `nimble-anchor-button` components will have the new visual design states.